Natural disaster: By region and country

-Between 1995 and 2015, according to the UN's disaster-monitoring system, the greatest number of natural disasters occurred in America, China and India.
+Between 1995 and 2015, the greatest number of natural disasters occurred in America, China and India.
 In 2012, there were 905 natural disasters worldwide, 93% of which were weather-related disasters.
 Overall costs were US$170 billion and insured losses $70 billion.
 2012 was a moderate year.
 45% were meteorological (storms), 36% were hydrological (floods), 12% were climatological (heat waves, cold waves, droughts, wildfires) and 7% were geophysical events (earthquakes and volcanic eruptions).
 Between 1980 and 2011 geophysical events accounted for 14% of all natural catastrophes.